mict404/mict404.github.io/_posts/2014-3-3-Hello-World.md

 * Presales Engineer to Provide what Customer Needs,
 * Security Engineer to Securing the Infrastructure,
 * Network Engineer to Execute the Plan.

-and Yes, I was do this in Multiple Company in Multiple Countries, that's why i love to travel a lot